-According to an investigation published by USA Today, prescription medication mistake related lawsuits have on numerous occasions included allegations of corporate malfeasance when it relates to cases of pharmacy errors at or committed by Walgreens and CVS.
-Many of the injury lawsuits were settled and, not surprisingly, nearly all the settlements included confidentiality agreements, which essentially ensures that mistakes by the most profitable pharmacy companies are never made known to warn potential future victims as those who are injured and accept a settlement for their claims are forbidden from disclosing details or amounts relating to their particular incident or experience.
+According to an investigation published by USA Today, lawsuits resulting from prescription medication mistakes have—on numerous occasions—included allegations of corporate malfeasance when it relates to cases of pharmacy errors at or committed by Walgreens and CVS.
+Many of the injury lawsuits were settled and, not surprisingly, nearly all the settlements included confidentiality agreements, which essentially ensures that the mistakes made by the most profitable pharmacy companies are never made known to warn potential future victims as those who are injured and accept a settlement for their claims are forbidden from disclosing details or amounts relating to their particular incident or experience.

 According to injury lawyers, like our own, who specialize in pursuing claims against Walgreens or other pharmacies for serious prescription drug errors linked to incidents including, but not limited to, labeling, dosage, medication and instructions, settlements buy silence.
 Attorneys face an ethical Catch-22, that is, attorneys have a duty to their client and a duty to the public good.
 But their first duty is to their client.
 And, if the client is going to get paid, then the big-box pharmacies or pharmacy companies insist on and require silence in exchange for the settlement monies.